AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 ## 2. Cost Implications for Agentic Architectures

 Single turn chat systems can be surprisingly tolerant of inefficiency.
 Including a large system prompt or verbose policy section may result in only a mild cost increase.

-Agentic systems are not tolerant of such inefficiency because they operate iteratively.

-Consider AcmeSupport, which handles "I was charged twice" tickets.
+Agentic systems, however, are not tolerant of such inefficiency because they operate iteratively.
+Consider SomeRandomCompanySupport, which handles "I was charged twice" tickets.
 A typical resolution involves not one call but a loop:

 1. Read ticket and conversation context, decide next action
 2. Call `BILLING_lookup_invoice`